 2.4 “Service Animal” means any guide dog, signal dog, or other animal as defined by American with Disabilities Act that are individually trained to work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing animal protection or rescue work, pulling a wheelchair, assist during a seizure, help individual with dissociative identity to remain grounded, assist with balance or stability or fetching dropped items.
 If an animal meets this definition, it is considered a service animal for purposes of this regulation even if it has not been licensed or certified by a state or local government, or by a private agency.

-3.1 Students who reside or will reside in university housing, and who wish to bring assistance or service animals onto university property as an accommodation for a disability, must request the university’s permission to keep the animal in a residential facility.
-Permission will be granted only as an accommodation for a documented disability and must be arranged in advance through the Disability Services Office (“DSO”), prior to bringing the animal onto University property.
+3.1 Individuals who reside or will reside in university housing, and who wish to bring assistance or service animals onto university property as an accommodation for a disability, must request the university’s permission to keep the animal in a residential facility.
+Permission will be granted only as an accommodation for a documented disability and must be arranged in advance through the Disability Resource Office (“DRO”), prior to bringing the animal onto University property.

-3.2 A student requesting permission to have an assistance animal in university housing must provide the DSO with appropriate documentation on or before the university housing application deadline.
+3.2 An individual requesting permission to have an assistance animal in university housing must provide the DRO with appropriate documentation on or before the university housing application deadline.
 The documentation for the need of the animal shall generally include the following information:

-In addition to registering the request for a Service or Assistance Animal with DSO, the requesting individual must complete and return either the university housing’s Service Animal or Assistance Animal registration form.
+In addition to registering the request for a Service or Assistance Animal with DRO, the requesting individual must complete and return either the university housing’s Service Animal or Assistance Animal registration form.

-3.3 If the need for the Service or Assistance Animal arises after a student is already placed in housing for the year, the student should provide the documentation to the DSO at least sixty (60) days prior to the date the student would like to bring the animal to the university housing.
-Students making requests after housing assignments have been made should note that even if the animal is approved, they may be required to wait until the following semester to bring the Approved Animal to campus, depending on their current housing arrangements.
+3.3 If the need for the Service or Assistance Animal arises after the housing room assignment for the year, documentation should be provided to the DRO at least sixty (60) days prior to the requested date the individual would like to bring the animal into the university housing.
+Individuals making requests after room assignments have been made should note that even if the animal is approved, they may be required to wait until the following semester to bring the Approved Animal to campus, depending on their current housing arrangements.

--The stay of the animal fundamentally alters the university housing policies and programs.
+3.4.8 The stay of the animal fundamentally alters the university housing policies and programs;

 4.1.1 The Owner is responsible for assuring that the Approved Animal does not unduly interfere with the routine activities of the assigned university housing or cause difficulties for others who reside there.